 - Millennium Park and Cloud Gate: This is where you’ll find the famous reflective bean, tons of green space and outdoor events happening throughout the summer.

 - The Escape Game Chicago: This was one of the coolest escape rooms we’ve ever been to.
 We did Gold Rush by ourselves and got out with 13 minutes to spare and teamed up with another group to escape Mission Mars.
 I highly recommend this place for an hour of fun!
+If you are interested in joining the fun, you could search online for: escape room near me and see what comes up.

 - The Great Escape Room Chicago: Can you tell we are a bit addicted to escape rooms?
 This one was one of the most unique experiences we’ve had.
 We did the Sherlock Library and escaped with under two minutes to spare!